JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Newsies.md

 - Musical
 - Drama
 - Historical
-Description: "Seize the day with the Newsies, as young paperboys stage a strike against media moguls in this high-energy musical."
+description: "Seize the day with the Newsies, as young paperboys stage a strike against media moguls in this high-energy musical."
 ---
 Based on the real-life Newsboy Strike of 1899, Newsies combines history and song into a dynamic tale of underdogs fighting the system.
 Catchy tunes and high-kicking dances punctuate this story of courage, comradeship, and the quest for fair treatment.